A hysterosalpingogram (HSG) is an

 used or any other substance that has iodine.
 Also tell your doctor if you have

 asthma or are allergic to any medicines.
 Tell him or her if you have had a

 serious allergic reaction (anaphylaxis) from any substance.
 (For example, have you had a reaction to the venom from a bee sting or from eating shellfish?)

 Have any bleeding problems or are taking any

 blood-thinning medicines.
 Examples of these medicines are aspirin and warfarin

 diabetes, especially if you take metformin (such as Glucophage) to control your diabetes.
 The dye used during the test can cause kidney damage in people with poor kidney

 function.
 If you have a history of kidney problems, blood tests (creatinine,

-blood urea nitrogen) may be done before the hysterosalpingogram to check that
+blood urea nitrogen) may be done before the test.
+These check to see that

 your kidneys are working well.